Dezkrazzer/Dezkrazzer/README.md

   <a href="https://github.com/Dezkrazzer"><img src="https://readme-typing-svg.herokuapp.com?lines=I'm+just+a+new+little+Developer"></a>
 </p>

 > Hello, my name is Lazuardi Akbar from Ngawi, East Java, Indonesia.
 A boy who is interested in programming, crazy about games, and very interested in the world of creators.
-A Head Founder of [Secret Development](https://dsc.gg/athx) and as community management.
+A Head Founder of [Acro Network](https://dsc.gg/acronetwork) and as community management.
 As a content maker on social media.
 A person who likes to help others in my own way

 <p align="center">
   <a href="https://www.youtube.com/channel/UCho0s4LYgbs4nqXjwAASjTQ"><img alt="Youtube" title="Youtube" src="https://img.shields.io/badge/-YouTube-red?style=for-the-badge&logo=youtube&logoColor=white"/></a>